Traveling to Turkey with a dog

+Pets play an important role in families these days and have become the companion of modern humans.
+It is natural if you want your dog pet to accompany you on a trip or migration process as these other lovable creatures have become part of your family.
 As one of the world’s top 10 travel destinations, Turkey is modern enough to travel with four-legged friends.
-Yet, sometimes we can’t help but wonder if Turkey is a good place to visit with our dog.
+Yet, sometimes we can’t help but wonder if Turkey is a good place to visit or relocate with our dog.

-Before traveling to Turkey with a dog, you need to make sure one important thing.
+Before traveling to Turkey with a dog, you need to make sure of one crucial thing.
 And that is to have your dog undergo rabies vaccination at least 30 days before the date of your arrival to Turkey.

-Certainly, you would need a health certification for any invertebrates such as fish, reptiles, and mammals such as rabbits before entering Turkey.
-But for traveling to Turkey with a dog, you would need a rabies titer test and vaccination certification other than health certification for that.
-As for Turkey’s requirements of pet health certification for travelers, an original copy of the rabies certification test is pretty much enough.
+Indeed, you would need a health certification for any invertebrates such as fish, reptiles, and mammals such as rabbits before entering Turkey.
+But for traveling to Turkey with a dog, you would need a rabies titer test and vaccination certification other than health certification.
+As for Turkey’s pet health certification requirements for travelers, an original copy of the rabies certification test is pretty much enough.
 The rabies certification test should state rabies titer (blood) test and other proof of anti-rabies titer level along with that.

 With the rabies certification in hand, you don’t need a health certificate for your dog.
 Is there anything else required?
 Just one crucially important thing, and that is to get a vet-stamp.

 A Veterinary Certificate for Turkey

 Your pet must have an accredited vet stamp on your pet passport.
 Sometimes, the information on health certification and vet signing, and government endorsement policy for traveling to Turkey with pets might sound a bit confusing.
 If you still find it challenging to understand the vet stamp, I find this website carrying the best resources.
 It states all the necessary paperwork you would need for your pet and the Veterinary Certification for Turkey and endorsement policies.